 Silverfish & Firebrats

-Maggie’s Farm Spider & Insect Dust or Maggie’s Farm Bed Bug Killer dust are other effective options for eliminating these bugs and for long term control.
+Maggie’s Farm Spider & Insect Dust or Maggie’s Farm Bed Bug Killer dust are more options to consider as excellent crawling insect killers, including for silverfish.
+These products can eliminate these pests and are useful for long term control.
 You should apply the dust in attics, basements, utility closets, behind and along baseboards, underneath and behind appliances, inside wall voids, in drawer wells (space under the bottom drawer of cupboards), under cabinets, sinks, and tubs, and in other cracks and crevices where these bugs have been seen.
 Read the label directions for additional information.

 - Silverfish and their close relatives, firebrats, are some of the most primitive pests on earth.